 Applicants will receive an acknowledgement of receipt.
 If you are unable to submit the application electronically contact the human services coordinator for alternatives.
-Human Services Department: 253-983-7774

-AGENCY NAME: Oasis Youth Center

-PROGRAM/PROJECT NAME: Supports for LBGTQ+ Youth in Lakewood

-NEW OR EXISTING PROGRAM?: NEW EXISTING

-PROGRAM AREAS (CHOOSE ONE):

-- Emotional Supports & Youth Programming: "Direct services for children and youth" - Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" - Access to Health & Behavioral Healthcare: "Access to healthcare services" - □ Housing Assistance & Homelessness Prevention: "Preventing homelessness in our community" - Crisis Stabilization & Advocacy: "Making community connections and referrals to advocacy and support services"

-Number of Lakewood clients served by this program last year: 54

-Number of Lakewood clients to be served for this contract: 40

-What percentage of the total number of clients served by this program in this contract period are anticipated

-PROGRAM DESCRIPTION (ONE - THREE SENTENCES):

-Oasis Youth Center creates a safe place for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth to connect, learn, and thrive.
+AGENCY NAME: Oasis Youth Center PROGRAM/PROJECT NAME: Supports for LBGTQ+ Youth in Lakewood New or Existing Program?: NEW □EXISTING ■ PROGRAM AREAS (CHOOSE ONE): ■ Emotional Supports & Youth Programming: "Direct services for children and youth" □ Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" □ Access to Health & Behavioral Healthcare: "Access to healthcare services" □ Housing Assistance & Homelessness Prevention: "Preventing homelessness in our community" □ Crisis Stabilization & Advocacy: "Making community connections and referrals to advocacy and support services" Number of Lakewood clients served by this program last year: 54 Number of Lakewood clients to be served for this contract: 40 What percentage of the total number of clients served by this program in this contract period are anticipated to be Lakewood residents?: ☑ 25% or under ☐ 26-50% ☐ 51-75% ☐ >75% PROGRAM DESCRIPTION (ONE - THREE SENTENCES): Oasis Youth Center creates a safe place for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth to connect, learn, and thrive.
 Our programming includes advocacy services, prevention education, and leadership development.
 Examples of services that Oasis provides include (and are not limited to): culturally relevant support, leadership training, crime victim advocacy, 24/7 emergency line, access to a safe and supportive community, and providing satellite hubs in locations around Pierce County where LGBTQ youth can make a first connection with us and access services.

-Organizations selected to receive human services funding must be able to:

-- Provide proof of general liability insurance coverage of at least \$1 million - Provide quarterly reports and invoices with back up documentation - Provide your 501(c)3 determination letter - Provide E-verify determination letters as necessary - Commit to an annual site visit by City of Lakewood staff - Retain client records for seven years information in this application is true and correct.
-The applicant's governing body has duly authorized this document and if funded will comply with all contractual obligations.
+Organizations selected to receive human services funding must be able to: Provide proof of general liability insurance coverage of at least \$1 million Provide quarterly reports and invoices with back up documentation Provide your 501(c)3 determination letter Provide E-verify determination letters as necessary Commit to an annual site visit by City of Lakewood staff Retain client records for seven years